-A comprehensive offer of phonics and literacy practice for Beehive American Starter, 1, and 2 is available from the Teacher's Resources on Oxford English Hub.
+A comprehensive offer of phonics and literacy practice for Beehive Starter, 1 and 2 is available on Oxford English Hub.
 Fun phonics songs support the key sounds taught in the level and there are entertaining stories featuring the characters Tim and Tom (two cats) to engage students.
 Audio recordings are also provided for the accompanying phonics worksheets.

-Stories and Emotional Well-being
+Stories and emotional well-being

-Lesson 4 of every unit in Beehive American features an engaging and thoughtful story, which provides a fun and motivating context to review the new language taught in Lessons 1-3.
-In Levels 1-3, animated versions of these stories are supplied on the Classroom Presentation Tool and the Student Resources on Oxford English Hub.
-These can be used flexibly alongside the Student Book.
-After reading or watching the story and completing the comprehension activities, students work in groups to act out the story.
+Lesson 4 of every unit in Beehive features an engaging and thoughtful story, which provides a fun and motivating context to review the new language taught in Lessons 1-3.

-The stories in Beehive American give students an insight into other cultures and traditions, as many of them are set in different countries around the world, or are based on traditional world stories, adapted for the modern classroom.
+The stories in Beehive give students an insight into other cultures and traditions, as many of them are set in different countries around the world, or are based on traditional world stories, adapted for the modern classroom.
 Each story is beautifully illustrated and features a different, diverse set of characters in a range of settings, from urban to rural, science fiction to fantasy.

-Each story centers on a theme that presents opportunities to foster personal growth and emotional well-being.
-They focus on aspects such as persevering, accepting others, respecting differences, apologizing and making amends, using your strengths, etc. In the stories, the fictional characters learn from everyday situations to strengthen their emotional well-being, just as real children do in their own lives.
-With this aim in mind, each story is accompanied by a Think, Feel, Grow feature that promotes self-awareness, helps students to manage their feelings, and teaches students empathy and social skills.
+Each story centres on a theme which presents opportunities to foster personal growth and emotional well-being.
+They focus on aspects such as overcoming disappointment, taking responsibility, learning from others, being brave, etc. In the stories, the fictional characters learn from everyday situations to strengthen their emotional well-being, just as real children do in their own lives.
+With this aim in mind, each story is accompanied by a Think, feel, grow feature which promotes self-awareness, helps students to manage their feelings, and teaches students empathy and social skills.
 They reflect on the story and explore a particular aspect of emotional well-being further by relating it to their own lives and sharing their thoughts and experiences.
-In Level 1, students communicate in their own language, but as the students grow older and their English skills improve, more English can be used in the conversation.
+In Level 4, as the students grow older and their English skills improve, more English can be used in the conversation.
 The teacher's notes make suggestions to guide and support the conversation.

 The Emotions posters present useful language to support the conversation.
-Please see also page 156 for notes on how best to make use of the posters.
+Please see also page 157 for notes on how best to make use of the posters.